 It Begins with a rather Absurd Situation

 Okay, first things first- none of this is own by maself.
-The characters are entirely the property of their respective writers.
+The characters (from both Buffy and Harry Potter) are entirely the property of their respective writers.

 Second- God, I hope I can pull this off.
 We'll see.

 Harry whipped out his wand.
 “Who are you?!”

 The man who had suddenly appeared blinked and looked around, turning in a full circle.
 “This is definitely not Kansas…” he muttered.

 “Who are you?!”
 Harry repeated.

 The man (who looked like a pirate with that eye-patch) drew himself up.
 Harry gulped.
 The guy was huge

 , in the tall and really strong sense of huge.
 And the blood dripping down his arm really helped with that growing menace factor.

 “I’m the Great and Powerful Oz!”
 He boomed.
 “Who are you?